 This pesto is so tasty and versatile.
 Here are some of my favorite ways to serve it:

 - Vegan pesto pasta (how about my fresh vegan pasta?) sprinkled with some vegan parmesan or nutritional yeast.

 - Thinned down and used as a bowl sauce.

-- Make a pesto pizza by using this oil free vegan pesto as a pizza sauce.
+- Make a pesto pizza by using this oil free vegan pesto as a pizza sauce on my Whole Wheat Pizza Dough.
 Top with my Vegan Mozzarella and your favorite pizza toppings like roasted tomatoes, other roasted veggies, olives, and more!

 - A topping for roasted vegetables.

 - Pesto Pasta Salad with fresh cherry tomatoes.

 Give this oil free pesto a try, and let me know in the comments how you decided to use it.